ItsMeAnanyaSrivastava/PYQFort/README.md

 1. Not to make any changes in the previously added college directories
 2. Not to add new college directory inside some other college
-3. Add your college directory in the main folder in which other college are added
+3. Add your college directory separately in the [Data_Dump](https://github.com/Saumy1905/PYQFort/tree/main/Data_Dump) directory in which other college are added
+4. Not to add any content on the main page of the repository (all PYQs to be added in the [Data_Dump](https://github.com/Saumy1905/PYQFort/tree/main/Data_Dump) directory)
-4. Not to add irrelevant content inside the college repository
+5. Not to add irrelevant content inside the college repository

 🚀 Your contribution will be reviewed and merged into the main repository!